Goodbye King George II

 As of Thursday 11 Dec 1760 which was the last day of the House session, no message of his demise was given either to the House or to the Council.

-The House of Burgesses did not meet until Thursday 5 March 1761.
+The House of Burgesses took notice of the King's passing officially, not until they met Thursday 5 March 1761.

 Lt Gov Francis Fauquier and the Council and the House of Burgesses met together in Council chambers.